-Trending shows you what’s happening on YouTube and in the world.
+Trending helps viewers see what’s happening on YouTube and in the world.
 Trending aims to surface videos that a wide range of viewers would find interesting.
 Some trends are predictable, like a new song from a popular artist or a new movie trailer.
 Others are surprising, like a viral video.

-Trending isn't personalized and displays the same list of trending videos in each country/region to everyone.
-So, there may be videos in Trending that aren’t in the same language as your browser.
+Trending isn't personalized and displays the same list of trending videos in each country to all users, which is why you may see videos in Trending that aren’t in the same language as your browser.
 However, in India, Trending displays the same list of trending videos for each of the 9 most common Indic languages.

 The list of trending videos is updated roughly every 15 minutes.
 With each update, videos may move up, down, or stay in the same position in the list.

-What decides if a video is ranked on Trending?
+What determines if a video is ranked on Trending?

 - Are appealing to a wide range of viewers